Let me introduce myself:

 in my free time I have done a lot of acting and directing for the local theatre,

-as well as taking up gardening & garden design,
+as well as drawing and painting, taking up gardening & garden design,

 supporting anti-racist & peace groups, singing in community choirs